kiosion/valve-index-arch-linux/README.md

 #### Script:

-Alternatively, you can clone this repo and run the following script with sudo to automatically apply these fixes: [scripts/dashboardfix.sh](/scripts/dashboardfix.sh)
+Clone this repo and run [scripts/dashboardfix.sh](/scripts/dashboardfix.sh) with sudo to automatically apply these fixes

 ---